Skip to content

 Step 1: Create Your Application

-Go to IT Operations → Apps & Services and click + New App / Service.
+Go to IT Landscape → Applications and click New App / Service.

 Fill in the essentials: